npmcomponent/manuelstofer-richardparker/Readme.md

 > Thirsty and the tiger was called Richard Parker.
 We laughed about it and the name stuck.

+Richard Parker is a simple template engine designed for data binding with json pointers.

 ## Demo

 [Render some tigers with Richard Parker](http://manuelstofer.github.com/richardparker/)